LandryHouston/Flight_Price_Prediction/README.md

 With the resurgence of travel following the COVID-19 pandemic, our objective is to develop an advanced predictive model tailored for travel agencies.
 The model aims to assist travel agencies in providing their customers with personalized recommendations for securing the most cost-effective flight options from a specific airport.
 By leveraging historical data, the model will predict optimal timeframes for lower-priced flights, enabling travel agencies to offer strategic advice to their customers.
 This initiative seeks to enhance customer satisfaction, streamline the booking process, and empower travel agencies with actionable insights to navigate the dynamic landscape of airfare pricing and seasonal trends.
 The model will attempt to optimize for RMSE in order to make our performance as accessible as possible.

----

-<h2 align='center'>Hypothesis</h2>

-Null Hypothesis:
-The mean Root Mean Squared Error (RMSE) of our flight price and travel assistant model is greater than or equal to $50 ofthe actual prices, indicating that our model does not effectively predict prices within the acceptable range.
+The goal is to have the Root Mean Squared Error (RMSE) of our flight price and travel assistant model be less than $50 of the actual prices.

-Alternative Hypothesis:
-The mean RMSE of our flight price and travel assistant model is less than 50$ of the actual prices,suggesting that our model successfully predicts prices within the acceptable range.

 ---